cipollone/cipollone.github.io/_pages/about.md

 latest_posts: true  # includes a list of the newest posts
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page

+# TODO: about me; publications icons; posts.
 ---

-About me.
-TODO.
+Sectino about me: TODO.

-This small website is just a preview!
-Do no hesitate to ask my CV at <a href='mailto:cipollone.rt@gmail.com'>cipollone.rt@gmail.com</a>.
+This small website is just a preview.
+Do no hesitate to ask my CV at my personal email: <a href='mailto:cipollone.rt@gmail.com'>cipollone.rt@gmail.com</a>.